brimdata/zync/README.md

   - topic: TableC
     pool: Staging

-# ETLs define transformation rules from one or more input table(s) to
+# ETLs define transformation rules from one or more input tables to
 # to an output table, using the routes to determine the pools where each
 # topic is stored.
 ETLs:
   - type: denorm // denorm or stateless
     where: |
-      optional zed boolean to select this rule
+      optional Zed Boolean expression to select this rule
     left: TableA
     right: TableB
     join-on: TableA.ID=TableB.InvoiceID
     out: TableC
     zed: |
-      zed script that is applied to all records before storing them in the pool and creates the top-level field this.TableC
+      Zed script that is applied to all records before storing them in the pool and creates the top-level field this.TableC
   - type: stateless
     where: value.op=="u"
     in: TableA
     out: TableC
     zed: |
-      zed script that is applied to all records before storing them in the pool and creates the top-level field this.TableC
+      Zed script that is applied to all records before storing them in the pool and creates the top-level field this.TableC
 ```

 > Note that this YAML design is only configuring a single ETL pipeline between
 > Zed data pools without any Kafka integration.
 We need to work out another layer of
-> YAML config that can embed these ETL configurations and will additional logic
+> YAML config that can embed these ETL configurations and additional logic
 > to wire up the `from-kafka` and `to-kafka` processes and run many instances
 > over a cluster.
 The current plan is to have a `zync build` command that will take
 > the `zync` YAMLs and produce `helm` charts to deploy all the needed `zync` processes
-> across a kubernetes cluster.
+> across a Kubernetes cluster.

 ### The ETL Algorithm

-The algorithm here described how the ETLs are stitched together to perform the
+The algorithm here describes how the ETLs are stitched together to perform the
 desired transformations.
 Note that the YAML config above needs know nothing
 about the details below.
 However, it's useful to know how things work so you
 can debug problems that arise (and perhaps performance issues).

-> TBD: We'll create a set of pre-canned Brim queries that can be used to easily
+> TBD: We'll create a library of Brim queries that can be used to easily
 > navigate to different views of what's going on in a live ETL process.

 When the `zync etl` command is run, it queries the current state of its